gstroup/apimocker/README.md

 ```

 ### TemplateSwitch your JSON
 The `templateSwitch` setting uses the same structure as the `switch` setting and similar but more flexible than the `enableTemplate` feature in order to map parameter names and values from the request  into the mock response.
 GET and POST requests are supported including  powerful JSONPath parameter substitution even substitution into a JSON POST BODY.
-All you need to do is add the templateSwitch section, specify a content type for the template file, and have a matching @ in the template file.
+All you need to do is add the templateSwitch section, specify a content type for the template file, and have a matching @ (or in the case of unquoted numbers, use @@) in the template file.

 Here are two templateSwitch examples showing the flexibility of the templateSwitch syntax.
-The example JSON mock template is the same format as the enableTemplate using @ variable name substitution.
+The example JSON mock template is the same format as the enableTemplate using @ and @@ variable name substitution.

 config.json with full switch attributes:
 ```js